MrLou1976/PHY_329_Final_Project/README.md

 Then, open the main file ```control_policy.py``` and input your target current values or use the default ones provided.

-The output will include the final current along with its error from the target and a plot of a cross-section of the freegs machine using the final values.
+The output will include the final current along with its error from the target current.